 Chinese model agencies’ strategy of making money on westerners could be seen as imminently unfair, but in fact, this is the only way most of them can still survive on their highly comparative market.

-So before going on modelling to China think about the following things:
+So before going on modeling to China think about the following things:

 - Chinese agencies never lose money.
 They’re making it on you